15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 7. Amadeus Hospitality

-Amadeus leverages decades of travel technology expertise to deliver sophisticated hospitality solutions.
+Amadeus draws on decades of travel technology experience to deliver sophisticated hospitality solutions.
 As one of the travel hospitality tech companies with global reach, Amadeus serves hotels worldwide with enterprise-level property management and guest experience tools.

 • Central reservation systems